-Taking the Myers-Briggs Type Indicator can provide a lot of insight into your personality, which is probably why the test has become so enormously popular.
-Even without taking the formal test, you can probably immediately recognize some of these tendencies in yourself.
+Taking the Myers-Briggs Type Indicator can provide a lot of insight into your personality, which is probably why the instrument has become so enormously popular.
+Even without taking the formal questionnaire, you can probably immediately recognize some of these tendencies in yourself.

 According to the Myers & Briggs Foundation, it is important to remember that all types are equal and that every type has value.
 When working in group situations in school or at work for example, recognizing your own strengths and understanding the strengths of others can be very helpful.
 When you are working toward completing a project with other members of a group, you might realize that certain members of the group are skilled and talented at performing particular actions.
 By recognizing these differences, the group can better assign tasks and work together on achieving their goals.

-How Does the Myers-Briggs Type Indicator Differ From Other Tests?
+How Does the Myers-Briggs Type Indicator Differ From Other Personality Instruments?